 Create a Statistical Model (Datasets)

-The new functionality implemented in Version 5 allows Users to easily create a statistical model to find anomalies in data containing a large number of dimension values.
-This process can surface specific anomalies across thousand of records and dimensions, allowing reports and metrics to be easily created with this reduced information.
+Metric Insights allows Users to easily create a Statistical Model to find anomalies in data containing a large number of Dimension Values.
+This process can surface specific anomalies across thousand of records and Dimensions, allowing Reports and Metrics to be easily created with this reduced information.